 Over time, you may discover the one or two food items that could be causing the majority of your discomfort, eliminate them from your diet, and continue on healthier and happier than before.
 Eventually, your immune reaction will decrease and your wellness will improve.

-You'll also focus on boosting the gut microbiome by eating probiotics (which contain good bacteria) or taking certain supplements to improve the digestive system.
+You'll also want to focus on boosting the gut microbiome by eating probiotics (which contain good bacteria) or taking certain supplements to improve the digestive system.
+Specifically, I look at repairing the intestinal lining with clinically-relevant dosing of nutrients like aloe vera, l-glutamine, arabinogalactan, and licorice root extract.